 As of August 2017, only 60% of the WTC victims’ remains have been positively identified.
 This leaves 1,113 of the 2,753 who have no biological confirmation of death.

 It is estimated that it cost $500,000 dollars to carry out the 9/11 tragedy.

-After the first attack, it took 102 minutes for both of the World Trade Centers to collapse.
+After the first attack, it took 102 minutes for both of the Twin Towers to collapse.

 It’s assumed that the destruction was a protest against America’s support of Israel, its participation in the Persian Gulf War, and ongoing military occupation in the Middle East.

 Surprisingly enough, some of the terrorists that participated in executing the plot, had lived in the United States for over a year, and took flying lessons within the country.
 Others entered the country just a few months before the attack.
 These participants acted at the muscle in the plan.

 Only 12 survivors were pulled from the rubble after the collapse of the towers.